mattbingham/Python/README.md

 - `www_authentication.py` - Displays form for register or login.
 Login will authenicate against database

+- `txtweb` - Website that allows for input, and outputs as a simple website, ibcludong HtML standard encoding

 ## Things I need to learn

 I have much to learn to complete my goal of becoming a programmer.
 One thing that stuck out is the need to code things for myself - without the need for guides (but still checking around the web how to solve problems.
 Books and forums are great but at the moment coding doesn't come naturally to me.
 I love it when a tutorial or fact sticks and I can recall it without having to go back to a book or website.
 As well as listing coding items I need to learn, I thought it would be useful to list ideas, best practices and more - everything that can help me be a better programmer.